 Banks make a lot of money on currency transfers, and it’s important to be crystal clear on the costs associated with what should be a simple and cheap process.
 Be wary of sending money internationally with the bank for three major reasons:

 - Hidden Fees

 Banks will never tell you explicitly the profit they build into the exchange rate when you transfer money internationally.
 It’s an implicit cost that can hit you in the pocket for up to 5% of the value of your transfer.
 Always, always compare the mid-market ‘official’ exchange rate side by side with your quoted rate.
 This difference is essentially how much you are paying to convert one currency for another.
-On the CurrencyTransfer.com marketplace, we clearly display the difference, namely, the true cost of a money transfer.
+At CurrencyTransfer, we clearly display the difference, namely, the true cost of a money transfer.

 - Transaction Fees

 The average bank can charge fixed transfer costs of up to £40 GBP equivalent.
 The more transfers you do a year, the more transaction costs can start to rack up.
 Two transfers a month can cost close to £1000 a year!
-On the CurrencyTransfer.com marketplace, we do not charge any transfer fees.
+Unlike them, we don’t charge any transfer fees.
 We are 100% transparent and build all fees and charges into one exchange rate.
-Simples.
+Simple.